 Work in clean, well-lighted, cool environments.
 They must stand for long periods and remain alert.
 At times, they may be exposed to communicable diseases and unpleasant sights, odors, and materials.
 Most work a regular 40 hour week and they may be on call or work nights, weekends, and holidays on a rotating basis.
 Part time is usually available and some surgery centers do not have call, night, or weekend requirements.

 Surgical technologists held about 112,100 jobs in 2018.
 About 72 percent of jobs for surgical technologists were in hospitals, mainly in operating and delivery rooms.
 Other jobs were in offices of physicians or dentists who perform outpatient surgery and in outpatient care centers, including ambulatory surgical centers.
 A few technologists, known as private scrubs, are employed directly by surgeons who have special surgical teams, like those for liver transplants.
 Other potential opportunities include working in sterile supply areas, education, inventory control, sales representative, and management.
-For other opportunities go to www.ast.org for more information.
+Find our more information.